 Q. What happens if no response is received to the Revalidation request(s)?

 A. The provider id will terminate, Medicaid billing privileges & access to the AHCCCS Online Portal will be deactivated.

 Q. What is the next step if the provider id is terminated?

-A. The provider will be required to submit a complete provider registration application for reactivation of the provider id.
+A. The provider will be required to submit a complete provider enrollment application for reactivation of the provider id.